RanimDamak/Rust-based-OBD-II-Kernel-Module/README.md

 2. RUST IN KERNEL ENVIRONNEMENT

 ```

 use kernel::io_buffer::{IoBufferReader, IoBufferWriter};
 use kernel::{file, miscdev};
 use kernel::prelude::*;
 use kernel::sync::{Arc, ArcBorrow};
 use kernel::str::CString;

-use alloc::format;

-use kernel::file::File;
+use alloc::vec::Vec;

-//use kernel::fs;

 use kernel::str::CStr;

-//use core::ptr;
+//use alloc::slice::Concat;

+use kernel::file::flags::O_WRONLY;

 module! {
     type: Scull,